 You must keep weights within legal limits.
-States have maximums for GVWs, GCWs and axle weights.
+States have maximums for GVWs, GCWs, and axle weights.
 Often, maximum axle weights are set by a bridge formula.
 A bridge formula permits less maximum axle weight for axles that are closer together.
 This is to prevent overloading bridges and roadways.
+When approaching a bridge you should check the weight limits before crossing.

-Overloading can have negative effects on steering, braking and speed control.
+Overloading can have bad effects on steering, braking, and speed control.
 Overloaded trucks have to go very slowly on upgrades.
 Worse, they may gain too much speed on downgrades.
 Stopping distance increases.
 Brakes can fail when forced to work too hard.